cfebs/frag-ladder/README.md

 Functionality TODO
 ------------------

-- *(complete)* Basic Match Reporting
+- *(refactoring)* Basic Match Reporting
-    - Leagues have matches which consisit of two teams which have members each with their own specific per-match stats
+    - Leagues have seasons which have matches which consist of two teams which have members each with their own specific per-match stats

 - Advanced Match Reporting
+    - Maps and rounds
     - Account for points in certain situations
     - Constraints on match play